 Putting this into perspective, this is the same as having a $36,000 a year job, but with a business making a hell of a lot more.

-Sports Investing Step 6 – The Rest Of Your Life
+Sports Investing Step 5 – The Rest Of Your Life

 You already know what we’re going to say about bankroll management, unit sizes etc; you’ll be so used to it, it’ll be second nature.

 Hence, in Step 5, it’s time to withdraw $10,000 a month out of the investment fund.